Liquefied natural gas: Use of LNG to fuel large over-the-road trucks

-While as of December 2014 LNG fuel and NGV's were not taken to very quickly within Europe and it was questionable whether LNG will ever become the fuel of choice among fleet operators recent trends from 2018 onwards show different prospect.
+While as of December 2014 LNG fuel and NGV's were not taken to very quickly within Europe and it was questionable whether LNG will ever become the fuel of choice among fleet operators, recent trends from 2018 onwards show different prospect.

-During the year 2015, Netherlands introduced LNG powered trucks in transport sector.
-Australian government is planning to develop an LNG highway to utilise the locally produced LNG and replace the imported diesel fuel used by interstate haulage vehicles.
+During the year 2015, the Netherlands introduced LNG-powered trucks in transport sector.
+Additionally, the Australian government is planning to develop an LNG highway to utilise the locally produced LNG and replace the imported diesel fuel used by interstate haulage vehicles.

-In the year 2015, India also made small beginning by transporting LNG by LNG powered road tankers in Kerala state.
-In 2017, Petronet LNG is setting up 20 LNG stations on highways along the Indian west coast that connect Delhi with Thiruvananthapuram covering a total distance of 4,500 km via Mumbai and Bengaluru.
-In 2020, India planned to install 24 LNG fuelling stations along the 6,000 km Golden Quadrilateral highways connecting the four metros due to LNG prices decreasing in price.
+In the year 2015, India also began transporting LNG using LNG-powered road tankers in Kerala state.
+In 2017, Petronet LNG began setting up 20 LNG stations on highways along the Indian west coast that connect Delhi with Thiruvananthapuram covering a total distance of 4,500 km via Mumbai and Bengaluru.
+In 2020, India planned to install 24 LNG fuelling stations along the 6,000 km Golden Quadrilateral highways connecting the four metros due to LNG prices decreasing.

-Japan, the world's largest importer of LNG, is set to use of LNG as road transport fuel.
+Japan, the world's largest importer of LNG, is set to begin use of LNG as a road transport fuel.

-High-horsepower/high-torque engines
+High-power, high-torque engines

 Engine displacement is an important factor in the power of an internal combustion engine.
-Thus a 2,000 cc engine would typically be more powerful than an 1,800 cc engine, but that assumes a similar air-fuel mixture is used.
+Thus a 2.0 L engine would typically be more powerful than an 1.8 L engine, but that assumes a similar air–fuel mixture is used.

-However, if the smaller engine uses an air-fuel mixture with higher energy density (such as via a turbocharger), then it may be able to produce more power than the larger one burning a less energy dense air-fuel mixture.
-This is not easily achieved, since turbochargers are both complex and expensive.
-Thus for high-horsepower/high-torque engines, a fuel that creates a more energy dense air-fuel mixture is preferred, because a smaller and simpler engine can produce the same power.
+However, if a smaller engine uses an air–fuel mixture with higher energy density (such as via a turbocharger), then it can produce more power than a larger one burning a less energy-dense air–fuel mixture.
+For high-power, high-torque engines, a fuel that creates a more energy-dense air–fuel mixture is preferred, because a smaller and simpler engine can produce the same power.

-With traditional gasoline and diesel engines the energy density of the air-fuel mixture is limited because the liquid fuels do not mix well in the cylinder.
+With conventional gasoline and diesel engines the energy density of the air–fuel mixture is limited because the liquid fuels do not mix well in the cylinder.
 Further, gasoline and diesel fuel have autoignition temperatures and pressures relevant to engine design.
-An important part of traditional engine design is designing the cylinders, compression ratios, and fuel injectors such that pre-ignition is prevented but at the same time as much fuel as possible can be injected, become well mixed, and still have time to complete the combustion process during the power stroke.
+An important part of engine design is the interactions of cylinders, compression ratios, and fuel injectors such that pre-ignition is prevented but at the same time as much fuel as possible can be injected, become well mixed, and still have time to complete the combustion process during the power stroke.

-Natural gas does not auto-ignite at pressures and temperatures relevant to traditional gasoline and diesel engine design, thus providing more flexibility in the design of a natural gas engine.
+Natural gas does not auto-ignite at pressures and temperatures relevant to conventional gasoline and diesel engine design, so it allows more flexibility in design.
 Methane, the main component of natural gas, has an autoignition temperature of 580 °C, whereas gasoline and diesel autoignite at approximately 250 °C and 210 °C respectively.